The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 Program Outcomes/Career Outlook

 Since 2009, St Elizabeth School of Medical Technology has a 100% job placement rate and maintains a 100% first time pass rate on the American Society for Clinical Pathology, Board of Certification examination.
+In addition, the program has had a 0% attrition rate (loss or failure to graduate) of students who began the final half of the program.

 100% of the graduates of the CLS program have found employment in the field.
 Most clinical laboratory scientists are employed in a hospital setting.
 They may choose to perform testing in all areas of the laboratory as a generalist or specialize in one area such as Microbiology.
 With experience, advanced certification is available.
 Laboratory management and CLS education are also potential career paths.